EC-NAS: Energy Consumption Aware Tabular Benchmarks for Neural Architecture Search: Additional Benchmarks and Metrics

+For all benchmarks in \ecnas, we report on operations, parameter count and performance metrics, similar to NAS-Bench-101, with the addition of energy consumption.
+However, we introduce separate benchmarks for models characterized by DAGs with $|V| \le 4$ and $|V| \le 5$, denoted the 4V and 5V space, respectively, where we also detail the carbon footprint.
+For the 4V and 5V spaces the energy efficiency metrics are derived from direct measurements, independent of surrogate modeling.
+These datasets were compiled by performing exhaustive model training limited to 4 epochs, with the resource costs for the remaining epochs extrapolated through linear scaling.

-In \ecnas, we report operations, number of parameters, and performance metrics, similar to NAS-Bench-101.
-Additionally, we include efficiency measures in terms of energy consumption and carbon footprint for training each model.
-The primary focus for efficiency metrics is quantifying resource costs specific to model training, but we also report total resource costs, including computational overhead (e.g., data movements).
-We offer carbon intensity measures for training time and average energy consumption of computing resources during model training to provide a comprehensive perspective.
-By making the metrics of each architecture available, we aim to encourage the development of NAS strategies focused on discovering efficient architectures.
-Carbon intensity measures are provided for the 4V and 5V datasets obtained without a surrogate model.
+The primary focus for efficiency metrics is quantifying resource costs specific to model training, however, we also report total resource costs, including computational overheads, e.g., data movements.
+Lastly, we include the average energy consumption of computing hardware.
 A complete overview of the metrics relevant to this work is presented in \autoref{tab:metrics}.